Michelle Strange MBACP(accred)

-In addition to my private practice, I am an assessor and counselling supervisor at a community bereavement agency.
-Over the years I have provided counselling/psychotherapy in two community-based counselling agencies, in a longer-term NHS psychotherapy service, and in short-term, focussed counselling services for staff and students in a London university, and have taught secular mindfulness meditation classes.
+In addition to my private practice, I supervise other counsellors working at a community bereavement agency, and teach secular mindfulness meditation.
+Over the years I have worked in many counselling and psychotherapy services.
+I have provided counselling/psychotherapy and client assessments in two community-based counselling agencies, in a longer-term NHS psychotherapy service, and in two counselling services for staff and students in a London university.

 I have many years of experience of working closely with people in difficult or distressing situations.
 Before re-training as a counsellor, I had a long career as a barrister in private practice in London.